Deltona High School

 Deltona High School is a public high school located in Deltona, Florida, United States.
 It is located on Wolf Pack Run, east of Interstate 4 in the city's northwestern corner.
 In the 2011–2012 academic school year, the school enrolled 1,666 students in grades 9–12.
+The school was opened in 1988.
+It was the first high school in Volusia County to be built since Spruce Creek High School in 1975.
+The school's main "rival", Pine Ridge High School, is also on Howland Boulevard.

+History

 Deltona High opened on August 29, 1988, as the city's first high school.

-It was the first high school in Volusia County to be built since Spruce Creek High School in 1975.
-The school's main "rival," Pine Ridge High School, comes just down Howland Boulevard.
+In 2026, Deltona High School was selected for a pilot programming involving drones responding to emergencies on campus.